BenUCL/Reef-acoustics-and-AI/README.md

 1. Code to perform all analysis.
 2. The Audioset package also required for analyis, adapted by [Sethi et al. (2020)](https://www.pnas.org/doi/full/10.1073/pnas.2004702117) from [Hershey et al. (2017)](https://arxiv.org/abs/1609.09430).
-3. The full_dataset_features .zip which contains csv's of feature sets calculated from all three datasets using the compound index, pretrained CNN and features extracted by purpose trained CNNs.
+3. The full_dataset_features.zip which contains csv's of feature sets calculated from all three datasets using the compound index, pretrained CNN and features extracted by purpose trained CNNs.

 Additional items in the [Google Drive](https://drive.google.com/drive/folders/1B4_gBWM61l18D8KcSTX09j8eeCIvrbzz?usp=sharing) are: